lg-gonzalez-juarez/PlanningTestB2/pages/md/unit05.md

 He/she/it |**was**|famous |He/she/it|wasn't|famous
 we/you/they |**were**||we/you/they|**weren't**|

-* Contractions: wasn't=was not weren't=were not
+{% include tip.html content="Contractions: wasn't=was not weren't=were not" %}

-* Use was/were to talk about the past
+{% include tip.html content="Use was/were to talk about the past" %}
 - My grandfather was born in London

 question||| Afirmative|| Negative||